kevinferri/blog/_posts/2016-12-28-first-post.md

 ---
 layout: post
-title: First Post
+title: Test Post
 ---

 This is a test for a post.
 I plan on writing posts/tutorials here in the future.
 For now, this post is just a placeholder.

-In the meantime, feel free to check out my [resume](/me/resume).
+In the meantime, feel free to check out my [resume](/resume).

 {% highlight bash%}
 npm install --save-dev hjs-webpack webpack